 The Company uses forward-looking information that is available without undue cost or effort in its assessment of significant increase of credit risk as well as in its measurement of ECL.
 The Company uses external and internal information to generate a 'base case' scenario of future forecast of relevant economic variables along with a representative range of other possible forecast scenarios.
-The external information used includes economic data and forecasts published by governmental bodies and The Company applies probabilities to the forecast scenarios identified.
-The base case scenario is the single most-likely outcome.
-The Company has identified and documented key drivers of credit risk and credit losses for each portfolio of financial instruments and, using a statistical analysis of historical data, has estimated relationships between macro-economic variables and credit losses.
-The Company has not made changes in the estimation techniques or significant The table below summarises the principal macroeconomic indicators included in the economic scenarios used at 31 December 2022 for the years 2022 to 2024
+The external information used includes economic data and forecasts published by governmental bodies and monetary authorities.

+The Company applies probabilities to the forecast scenarios identified.
+The base case scenario is the single mostlikely outcome.
+The Company has identified and documented key drivers of credit risk and credit losses for each portfolio of financial instruments and, using a statistical analysis of historical data, has estimated relationships between macro-economic variables and credit risk and credit losses.
+The Company has not made changes in the estimation techniques or significant assumptions made during the reporting period.

+The table below summarises the principal macroeconomic indicators included in the economic scenarios used at 31 December 2022 for the years 2022 to 2024

 2022 2023 2024

 Crude oil price (USD) 105 100 88

 GDP growth rate (%) 2.40 2.50 3.90

 Exchange Rate 415.00 475.00 512.50

 Inflation 20.00 17.10 13.00

 Source: Fitch Solutions